 What rate (or price) can I qualify for?

-As you can see, there are a lot of factors that can potentially come into play when trying to determine what kind of “rate” you might be able to qualify for.
-This is why, it’s pretty much impossible to know what kind of “rate” that you might be able to qualify for without first speaking with you for a few minutes.
+As you can see, there are many factors that can come into play when trying to determine what kind of “rate” you might qualify for.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you for a few minutes.

 That said however…

 There are a few “assumptions” that we can make about folks applying for a traditional term or whole life insurance policy after they have been diagnosed with High Cholesterol that will “general” hold true and may provide you with a general idea about what kind of rate that you “might” be able to qualify for.